BIGJRA/BIGJRA.github.io/rejuv.md

 |*Super Repel*  | $500      |
 |*Reverse Candy*| $50       |

-Enter the shop on a weekday morning and you’ll see Beth and her Miltank.
+Enter the shop on a weekday morning and you'll see Beth and her Miltank.
 Talk to her to get a free *Moomoo Milk* sample, then her shop will open.
 Note that Berry Juice can be a pretty good hold item at this stage of the game.
 It is only open on Monday, Wednesday, Friday, and Sunday